-Fixed Remuneration Executive incentive Plan Total Fixed Remuneration At Risk Remuneration TFR consists of base salary, superannuation and any salary sacrifice items.
-Individual TFR is determined within an appropriate range around the market median and is based on individual experience and performance.
-It is regularly review by the People and Performance Committee (PPC) and Board.
-EIP awards require above-threshold performance against the annual scorecard objectives.
+Total Fixed Remuneration Total Fixed Remuneration TFR consists of base salary, superannuation and any salary sacrifice items.
+Individual TFR is determined within an appropriate Executive Incentive Plan At Risk Remuneration EIP awards require above-threshold performance against the annual scorecard objectives.
 These include financial, sustainability, production, group and individual strategic targets.

-85% of the Managing Director's award and 80% of executive KMP's awards are deferred into equity in the form of restricted shares and share rights which encourage long term value creation and further align executives' interests with shareholder Interests.
+85% of the Managing Director's award and 80% of executive KMP's awards are deferred into equity in the form of restricted shares and share rights which encourage long term value creation and further align executives' interests with shareholder interests.
 The remaining portion of the awards is paid in cash.